MartinDCalderonP/lisit-challenge/README.md

+# How to run the project

+1. Clone the repository
+2. Run `npm install` to install the dependencies
+3. Run `npm run dev` to start the development server
+4. Open [http://localhost:3000](http://localhost:3000) in your browser or the URL provided by the terminal
+5. Enjoy!

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.